-Back in March of 2013, Daniel Shoptaw at C70 at the Bat polled the United Cardinal Bloggers for our season predictions.
-For both posterity and transparency, we now revisit our predictions, some of which were as on-target as a Shelby Miller fastball, and some of which were high and outside.
+Back in March of 2013, illness Daniel Shoptaw at C70 at the Bat polled the United Cardinal Bloggers for our season predictions.
+For both posterity and transparency, health we now revisit our predictions, some of which were as on-target as a Shelby Miller fastball, and some of which were high and outside.

 1. Where and when will Adam Wainwright sign his next contract and, for extra credit, for how much/long?

 Our prediction: Before opening day, five years for $90 million.

 What actually happened: Before opening day (Mar.
 28), five years for $97.5 million

 2. Who gets the fifth starter slot, Shelby Miller or Joe Kelly, and what happens to the loser?